Baby Belly, Oh My!

 With my first baby, my daughter, it was a completely different story.
 Two months, actually 6 weeks after she was born, I found myself in boot camp.
 Not the military, but a very self-induced, aggressive exercise class.
 I was so determined to lose the baby weight.
 I am a dietitian!
 How on earth can I continue with this pudgy tummy?
 I loved it when people said, “you just had a baby?”
 Every free movement I had, there I was at the gym, classes, or going for hikes.

 I reflect on this often and I think about all the time I spent going to the gym and counting calories after my first pregnancy.
 And I wonder, was it worth it?
 Instead of cherishing each moment, I was so fixated on my weight and body image.

-In our society, we are subjected to these images of what we are “suppose” to look like.
+In our society, we are subjected to these images of what we are “supposed” to look like.
 Expectations are high as to what we “should” look like after having a baby.

 It was actually one single event that changed my way of thinking.
 We had family pictures taken for Mother’s Day when my son was 5 months old.
 I dreaded shopping for a dress, but it was a must.
 After purchasing the largest size I ever have, I felt defeated.
 Weeks later, Cristi Owen, my photographer posted “the picture” on Facebook, I had to look away.
 I thought, holy cow, I look like one.
 Here I was kissing my sweet baby boy looking like I still had a baby in me.

 However, my photographer, also a dietitian, was beyond sweet in her caption.
 And her truly innocent gesture was a game changer for me.
 As I saw the comments come in, I read;